East China Sea: Navy of the People's Republic of China (PRC)

 In their sphere of naval operations along their littoral (in the East and South China Seas), China today possesses more naval vessels than those of the US Navy.
 US Presidents Barack Obama and Donald Trump have given priority to US naval operations, under the US Indo-Pacific Command, to expand its sphere of influence in the Pacific Ocean, to counter China's growing strength, and to be ready for any unforeseen challenges in the future.

 Military activities

 Taiwan, Japan, China, and South Korea all conduct military exercises in the East China Sea.

 East China Sea in astronomy

-Possibly, East China Sea (Donghai in Chinese) is represented with the star Eta Serpentis in asterism Left Wall, Heavenly Market enclosure (see Chinese constellation).
+Possibly, the East China Sea (Donghai in Chinese) is represented with the star Eta Serpentis in the asterism Left Wall, Heavenly Market enclosure (see Chinese constellation).